Mongolia adventure holiday, off the beaten track

 Description of Mongolia adventure holiday, off the beaten track

 On this Mongolia cultural adventure holiday, off the beaten track, enjoy the chance to live with local Mongolian people and learn about rural life, far from any tourist trail.
-Forget traditional sightseeing or ticking off highlights and instead enjoy staying in Mongolia’s rural herding communities, observing daily life, living with local people and spending each night in homestays and family-owned ger camps.
+Forget traditional sightseeing or ticking off highlights and instead enjoy staying in Mongolia’s rural herding communities, observing daily life and living with the local families that we work in long-term local community partnership with.

 During the spring, as the snows thaw and the landscape comes back to life, livestock is born and herding communities have lots to do.
 This 13-day trip, which runs in May, explores rural life at this productive time of year from the perspective of local people, from nomadic families that move several times a year, to retired couples living modestly with just a handful of livestock.

-This is a small group trip (but can be run as a private departure), for between two and six people – a number kept deliberately low to ensure a personal experience for both travellers and local people.
+This is a small group trip (but can be run as a private departure), for between two and six people – a number kept deliberately low to ensure a personal experience for travellers and a positive, supportive experience for the local people that will host you and who the tour provider works in long-term partnership with.
 There is nothing contrived about this holiday.
 You will be living with real people who are going about their lives.
 It’s deliberately slow-paced, too, so the families have time to get on with their work as you enjoy soaking up Mongolia’s spring landscapes and learning about rural life at this busy time in the calendar.

 This holiday is run by a very small independent business consisting of one westerner and a small Mongolian team.
-It’s based in Mongolia and was set up over 13 years ago.
+It’s based in Mongolia and was set up nearly two decades ago.
 Each holiday is designed and run by us and we work closely with local people to create personal, unique experiences.
 Our itineraries are diverse, flexible and designed to give you an authentic introduction to Mongolia.

 6 Reviews of Mongolia adventure holiday, off the beaten track